James Anthony Piersall

 "Probably the best thing that ever happened to me was going nuts.
 Whoever heard of Jimmy Piersall, until that happened?" - Jimmy Piersall

-Jimmy Piersall was a high-visibility player who had a long career in the major leagues.
-Some saw him as a minor star who intrigued and enchanted both fans baseball people with his natural, all-around athleticism, and sometimes erratic behavior.
-He was good hitter and excellent fielder with a strong arm and above-average speed, Piersall was later a broadcaster for the Chicago White Sox along with Harry Caray.
-He was one of the few Americans whose battle with mental health issues were well-known in the 1950s.
-He eventually figured out that his issues would give him the freedom to act zany, which endeared him to fans.
+Jimmy Piersall was a gifted, high-visibility player who had a long career in the major leagues; a minor star who intrigued and enchanted both fans baseball people with his natural, all-around athleticism, and sometimes erratic behavior.
+He was good hitter and excellent fielder with a strong arm and above-average speed; he was one of the few American athletes whose battle with mental health issues was well documented in the 1950s.
+With that, he eventually figured out that those past issues would allow him the freedom to sometimes act eccentric and zany -- which further endeared him to fans.

 Piersall was signed by the Boston Red Sox in 1948, and broke in for 6 games in 1950.
 There wasn't much room for him to stick, with Vern Stephens at shortstop hitting 30 home runs, and Ted Williams, Dom DiMaggio, and Al Zarilla in the outfield all hitting around .320.

 He came back up in 1952, playing 30 games at shortstop and 22 in the outfield.
 He had always played the outfield in the minors, but manager Lou Boudreau decided to make him a shortstop that spring and he didn't do badly, but eventually went back to his natural position.
 However, his behavior, both on and off the field, was erratic, and he was sent back down to the AA Birmingham Barons, where he continued to puzzle management with his antics.
 He was eventually hospitalized with a full mental breakdown, missing the second half of the season as a result.
 The next year, 1953, he became a regular in the outfield, as DiMaggio and Zarilla had aged, and Williams was off most of the season serving in the military.
 Piersall remained a regular in the outfield through 1958.
 He had very good range defensively, and while he was not a tremendous hitter, he showed moderate power.